prcastro/zeroGL/README.md

 ## Features

-* Simple C code
-* Load OBJ/MTL files
+* Single-header library written in C with no external dependencies
+* Programmable shaders
 * Perspective-correct texture support
 * Point/Ambient/Directional lighting
 * Materials with specular and diffuse properties
-* Camera controls
 * Camera and backface culling
 * z-Buffering
-* GUI with controls for lighting, movement etc
+* Load OBJ/MTL files (in separate library)

 ## Building the project